 Depending on the lender and type of secured business finance being issued, either a fixed or floating charge will be taken over the borrower’s assets.
 Understanding the difference between the two is important should the unlikely predicament happen that a business has to default on their loan.

 A fixed charge is attached to an identifiable asset.
 This could be land, property, machinery, company vehicles and much more.
 The business does not typically sell these fixed assets but it could be a key piece of machinery for the manufacturing of its goods.
-The most common fixed charge is a mortgage – borrowers must keep up with their mortgage payments otherwise they risk having their house sold.
+The most common fixed charge is a residential mortgage – borrowers must keep up with their mortgage payments otherwise they risk having their house sold.
 When selling their house, they also need approval from the lender too.
 With a fixed charge, the lender has full control of the company asset.
-Equipment finance and asset finance will almost certainly be secured by a fixed charge over the asset it is being purchased, thus a chattel mortgage is another example of a fixed charge.
+Equipment finance and asset finance will almost certainly be secured by a fixed charge over the asset that is being purchased, thus a chattel mortgage is another example of a fixed charge.
 Should the borrower wish to sell the asset they will either need to repay the loan in full or seek the approval of the lender.
 Should a business default, a fixed charge takes priority over a floating charge.

 The term floating charge is very appropriate – with no fixed asset that it covers, a floating charge is a charge that floats over ever-changing business assets.
 A floating charge allows more freedom for a business.
 While a fixed charge protects the lender, the floating charge gives more freedom for the company to sell, transfer or dispose of their business assets without seeking approval from the lender.
-Business assets which are eligible under a floating charge which could include inventory, machinery (if not directly used for a fixed charge) and really anything that the business owns – which could include furniture, coffee machines and company cars.
+Business assets which are eligible under a floating charge could include inventory, machinery (if not directly used for a fixed charge) and really anything that the business owns – which could include furniture, coffee machines and company cars.